 Throw in some intrigue: John Beecham, a wealthy businessman from the UK and the new owner of the glorious house, has filled his residence with relatives and friends.
 But the mansion has dark corners which crackle with conspiracy, disharmony and sinister intent, with building suspense over the course of the mini-series.

 Where were we?
-Right… Then add series co-creator, writer and director Gurinder Chadha (Bride & Prejudice, Viceroy’s House), and you get an epic and ambitious new period mini-series from a little seen perspective (it’s set before the Brits ruled Delhi), to air as part of the UK television channel ITV schedule next year.
-There’s no word yet about when or where it will be picked up in the US, but FremantleMedia International (Picnic At Hanging Rock) will act as the global distributor for the series.
+Right… Then add series co-creator, writer and director Gurinder Chadha (Bride & Prejudice, Viceroy’s House), and you get an epic and ambitious new period mini-series from a little seen perspective (it’s set before the Brits ruled Delhi).

-Keep reading for more details on the upcoming period drama, the cast, and some suggestions of movies and television series to watch that focus on Britain’s involvement in India.
+Keep reading for more details on the upcoming period drama, the cast, first look photos, the trailer and some suggestions of movies and television series to watch that focus on Britain’s involvement in India.

 Wealthy and distinguished, John has witnessed profiteering and exploitation during his time with the controlling East India Company and has resolved to conduct his business as a trader in a more equitable manner.
 Determined to escape his previous life, John appears haunted by his past, but is inspired to become an honorable member of the region’s trading community.